 Center for Excellence in Teaching and Learning (CETL) Advisory Board.
 Appointed by the provost, the Center for Excellence in Teaching and Learning Advisory Board supports and advises CETL in its mission to promote excellence in faculty activities and educational endeavors; serves as an advocate and liaison regarding CETL programming and services with faculty and staff in colleges/units; and provides feedback to help CETL align with the needs and goals of the faculty, academic staff, students, and the University.
 The chair is selected from its membership.
 Membership consists of representatives from each academic college; a representative of Library Services; a representative of University Division; a representative of the Council of Department Chairs and Program Directors; a representative of Faculty Senate; and a representative from OSPR/OPRA.
-Ex-Officio members are chair of Council of Department Chairs and Program Directors, a representative from each college Dean's office, and the CETL Director.
+Ex-Officio members are chair of Council of Department Chairs and Program Directors, School of Graduate Studies Dean, Director of Online Learning, a representative from each college Dean's office, and the CETL Director.